pikepdf/pikepdf/docs/index.rst

 pikepdf is a library intended for developers who want to create, manipulate, parse, repair, and abuse the PDF format.
 It supports reading and write PDFs, including creating from scratch.
-Thanks to QPDF, it supports linearizing PDFs and access to encrypted PDFs.
+Thanks to qpdf, it supports linearizing PDFs and access to encrypted PDFs.

 .. code-block:: python